 If your SIM-free iPhone has locked itself to Three, you can unlock it for free at any time as a Three Pay As You Go customer.
 Simply order a free Pay As You Go SIM card from Three and then fill out the unlocking form on Three’s website.

 If your SIM-free iPhone has locked itself to Vodafone, you can unlock it for free as a Vodafone Pay As You Go customer.
 You can join by ordering a free Vodafone SIM card, which must be used for at least 30 days before you request the unlock.
 Alternatively, you can use your Pay Monthly contract for unlocking as long as you’ve had it for at least 3 months.

 Once you’ve unlocked a SIM-free iPhone, it will be permanently unlocked for use on any network.
 It should also start working on mobile networks outside of the UK.

 Other Brands Of Mobile Phone

-The automatic locking of SIM-free devices will only occur on an Apple iPhone.
+The automatic locking of SIM-free devices has only occurred on Apple iPhone devices.
 If you’re using a SIM-free smartphone from any other manufacturer (e.g. from Samsung, Huawei, Google, Sony, Motorola, etc), it will not lock itself to the first mobile network used.